Are your Instagram hashtags not working? Top reasons and how to Fix it?

 Use hashtags and expand your reach!

-While you are posting hashtags in your posts, comments, stories, reels, etc. ensure you take five minutes out of the job and spend some time researching the hashtag via the search tab on Instagram.
+While you are posting hashtags in your posts, comments, stories, reels, etc., ensure you take five minutes out of the job and spend some time researching the hashtag via the search tab on Instagram.
 It will help you understand which hashtag has a larger following, increasing your chances of higher traction.

 Lastly, do not use hashtags for the sake of using hashtags.
 Use hashtags that are relevant and resonate with the content you are pushing.
 Otherwise, it will seem like you are being lethargic and repeating hashtags, minimizing your traction.